bpaquet/node-logstash/Readme.markdown

 You have to add a [servlet in your App Engine App](docs/gae/Readme.md).
 The plugin will poll the logs from this servlet.

+This plugin collects logs 10s in the past to allow GAE internal logs propagation.

 Examples:

 * ``input://gae://myapp.appspot.com:80?key=toto``.
 Will grab the logs from myapp GAE app, every minutes, on url ``http://myapp.appspot.com:80/logs?log_key=toto``